sergikoio/blackout-bot/README.md

 2. You add the bot to the channel or chat and give it the necessary rights
 3. If there is no response within 15 seconds from the set endpoint, the bot will send information that the electricity has been turned off
 4. If there were no shutdowns during the last 40 minutes, the bot will send a shutdown message 30 minutes before the scheduled shutdown
-5. Also, in one message, if you specify which bot will update information in real time
+5. Also, in one message, if you specify (update `.env` file) which bot will update information in real time

 ## Requirements:
 - Docker `(or golang)`